3DMicks/Generic-Landing-Page/README.md

 # Generic-Landing-Page
-A generic landing page, The Odin Project assignment
+A generic landing page made for an The Odin Project assignment.